tiby312/broccoli-project/report/src/ch0-analysis-method.md

 Throughout this writeup, we use a grow of 0.2 a lot as a "typical" amount of colliding pairs.
 So for 10,000 aabbs, you might expect around 80,000 aabbs to intersect.
 This is still no where near the worst case of 10,000*10,000 aabbs, which is 100,000,000.
-But this worst case, doesnt really happen in a lot of use cases.
+But this worst case, doesn't really happen in a lot of use cases.

-So a `abspiral(n,grow=0.2)` produces around 8*n collisions.
-Even this is probably a conservative number of collisions for most usecases.
+So a `abspiral(n,grow=0.2)` produces around `8*n` collisions.
+Even this is probably a conservative number of collisions for most use-cases.
 If you were to simulate a 2d ball-pit, every ball could be touching 6 other balls ([Circle Packing](https://en.wikipedia.org/wiki/Circle_packing)).
-So in that system, there are around (6 * n)/2 collisions.
-That said with liquid or soft-body physics, the number can be even higher.
+So in that system, there are only `(6 * n)/2 = 3*n` collisions.
+That said with liquid or soft-body physics, the number can be much higher.

 The below graph shows that as we increase the number of elements, so does the number of collisions in a nice linear way.